worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

 # Holdout Validation

 ## Introduction
-In this lesson, we shall look at the basic model validation technique knows as hold out validation.
+In this lesson, we will look at the basic model validation technique knows as hold out validation.
 This technique is generally used in predictive analysis to measure the predictive ability of the algorithms under study.

 ## Objectives
 You will be able to: